-Hana discovered her passion for acting on the set of her father's film, In The Shadows of the City (2000), where she made her feature film debut at the age of 5.
-Growing up in the shadow of filmmakers as parents, Hana knew at an early age that this was the world she belonged to.
-She spent her school and college years acting in theater productions and short films, developing her love for the craft.
-At age 21, she had her second major film role in her Mother's feature film, 3000 Nights (2015), where she worked closely as advisor to the director throughout the process of the film's creation.
+Raised by filmmaker-parents, Hana knew she belonged in the world of film from an early age.
+Hana discovered her passion for acting on the set of her father's film, In The Shadows of the City (2000), where she made her feature film debut at the age of five.
+She spent her childhood acting in theater productions and short films, developing her love for the craft.
+At 21, Hana had a formative experience acting in 3000 Nights (2015), in which she also worked closely as an advisor to the director.

-Since moving to New York, Hana has appeared in works performed on Off-Broadway stages including the New York Theater Workshop and The Atlantic Theater.
-She starred in the acclaimed short film Salam (2018), premiered at the Tribeca Film Festival, and has leading roles in the Netflix Original show JINN (2018) and the TV show Medinah (2017).
+In New York City, Hana has appeared in works performed on Off-Broadway stages including the New York Theater Workshop and The Atlantic Theater.
+She starred in the acclaimed short film Salam (2018), which premiered at the Tribeca Film Festival, and has appeared on the Emmy Award-winning show Ramy (2020).
+She also had leading roles in the Netflix Original show JINN (2018) and the TV show Medinah (2017).

-Directing is Hana’s second love.
-She has directed a number of short films and a play, Baggage (2015), performed on the renowned Babel Theater stage in Beirut.
-Her special interest in Drama Therapy, especially for children, has led her to spend many months teaching and volunteering in refugee camps in Lebanon and Palestine.
+Hana’s second love is directing.
+She has directed a number of short films and a play, Baggage (2015), performed at the renowned Babel Theater in Beirut.
+Her passion for Drama Therapy, especially for children, has led her to spend many months teaching and volunteering in refugee camps in Lebanon and Palestine.